 46 Sofa 1946

-As the name suggests, this sofa was designed in 1946 and manufactured by the upholsterer Carl Brørup in his workshop in Copenhagen.
+As the name suggests, this sofa was designed in 1946.
+The sofa was manufactured by the upholsterer Carl Brørup in his workshop in Copenhagen.

 ABOUT THE 46 SOFA

-Viewed by today’s eyes, the 46 Sofa is a charming and cozy addition to any interior style - classic as well as modern.
-The sofa is masterfully build, consisting of a solid wooden frame with springs in the cushion and entirely hand-sewn upholstery.
-It is available in both fabric and leather with teak, oak or walnut legs.
+Viewed by today’s eyes, the 46 Sofa is a charming and cosy addition to any interior style - classic as well as modern.
+The sofa is masterfully built, consisting of a solid wooden frame with springs in the cushion and entirely handsewn upholstery.
+It is available in fabric or leather with legs in teak, oak, walnut or black painted.